 If you have love for a subject and skill for it, you might have some great output to show for your time, but of course you’ll have a hard time making a living.

 Example: I loved making art, and thought I could have a career as a painter.
-I took to it like a sponge, gained lots of skill fast, and made some great abstract and realists paintings during this time, but I didn’t have a market (wrong city in part) or a marketing bent or drive or interest in self-promotion, so I only sold a few pieces over the years.
-I wasn’t making a steady living at it (but I have some nice paintings for my home!
+I took to it like a sponge, gained lots of skill fast, and made some great abstract and realists paintings during this time, but didn’t have a market (wrong city in part) or a marketing bent or drive or interest in self-promotion.
+Thus I only sold a few pieces over the years.
+I wasn’t making a steady living at it and relied on my computer consulting and other means (but I have some nice paintings for my home!
 No regrets).

 I also tried my hand at photorealist painting because I thought realism would be more marketable, and I was fascinated by the examples I saw, and wanted to have great realism as a tool under my belt.
-I got very good at it, and learned how to be extremely focused (which served me later as a programmer) but it was extremely difficult and time-consuming such that I ran out of time and had to find another way of making a living.
+I got very good at it, and learned how to be extremely focused (which served me later as a programmer) but it was extremely arduous to construct these artworks, and time-consuming, such that I ran out of time, lost my studio, and had to find another way of making a living.
 I still loved many aspects of it, such as the creative ideas that flowed, the energy of being inspired, the visual emphasis, and the right-brain holistic perception experience, and the interesting people I met, and so forth.

 At one point I tried deliberately making more marketable art (for eBay)—a more commercial and decorative product—but it quickly started to feel forced, and just didn’t work for me.
-I thought I might as well go into real estate or banking, which paid better, if I was going to work this hard and didn’t like what I was doing!
+I thought I” might as well go into real estate or banking, which paid better, if I was going to work this hard and didn’t like what I was doing!”
+(I started doing web design and development).
 In short I had the skill and market but no love for commercial painting, which brings us to the next:

 2. Only Skill and Market: